godfreaherald/react-redux-signup-login-logout-withJWT/README.md

 ## Getting Started

 1. If your backend is not yet set up, follow the [guide here](https://github.com/godfreaherald/HeraldRegisterLoginWithJwt_Passport.git) to get it set up before you start the frontend app.

+## Not yet done

+1. Creating a config file for enviromental variables
+2. Validation of user inputs
+3. Route redirection upon login .